-monday.com is a scheduling tool with intuitive collaboration features that’s easy to learn and quickly understand.
+monday.com is a project management platform with intuitive collaboration features that are easy to learn and quickly understand.
 It’s a highly customizable tool that helps you clarify the sequence of work and see the progress and status of your projects at a glance.

-Why I picked monday.com: Most of the project scheduling features in monday.com are in the “timelines” feature—this is where you can plan projects, set deadlines, assign team members, break down tasks, and set dependencies.
-I find it super handy that you can reassign tasks by simply clicking and dragging, and you can view your timelines as spreadsheets, as lists, on a map, on a Kanban board, and other views.
+Why I picked monday.com: Most of the project scheduling features in monday.com are in the “timeline” feature—this is where you can plan projects, set deadlines, assign team members, break down tasks, and set dependencies.
+I find it super handy that you can reassign tasks by simply clicking and dragging.
+I also like that you can view your timelines as spreadsheets, as lists, on a map, on a Kanban board, and other views.

-monday.com offers the ability to create summary charts as well as export and share project plans in a variety of formats (XML, PDF, etc).
-Apart from that, monday.com enables big picture views using reporting dashboards that collect data from multiple boards, allowing better progress tracking.
+With monday.com you can create summary charts and export and share project plans in a variety of formats (XML, PDF, etc).
+Apart from that, the platform enables big-picture views using reporting dashboards that collect data from multiple boards, allowing better progress tracking.
 In my opinion, all of this is helpful for being more data-driven in your business.

-monday.com’s integrates with apps like Slack, Excel, Google Drive, Gmail, Google Calendar, Jira, GitHub, Trello, Dropbox, Typeform, and others, accessible via Zapier.
+Integrations include apps like Slack, Excel, Google Drive, Gmail, Google Calendar, Jira, GitHub, Trello, Dropbox, Typeform, and thousands more accessible via Zapier.